Hurricane Florence: Travel Begins To Snarl As Storm Closes In

 Authorities reversed the flow of traffic on the eastbound lanes of many highways to help residents evacuate and move inland more quickly, and that will continue in some areas for a while Thursday.

 "The traffic control points or lane reversals are still in effect," said Joseph Hill, police chief in Horry County, S.C., at a news conference Wednesday in Myrtle Beach.
-But Hill added those lane reversals will end soon.
-"At that point, they'll shut 'em down for the incoming storm."
+But, Hill added, those lane reversals will end soon: "At that point, they'll shut 'em down for the incoming storm."

 In South Carolina, Gov. McMaster says at least 300,000 people have already evacuated.
 But Hill said many residents still remained in their homes, possibly hoping to ride out the hurricane.